ChandanaMandarapu/Javascript-Revision/Basics_03/README.md

 .
 IIFE is a design pattern that creates and immediately executes functions.
 .
 It helps prevent global variable pollution by encapsulating code within a function scope.
 .
 IIFE can take arguments and execute code immediately upon declaration.

+## Conditionals in JavaScript

+.
+Conditional statements in JavaScript are used to make decisions and execute different code blocks based on specific conditions.
+There are two main types of conditional statements: if-else and switch.

+## if-else Statement

+.
+The if-else statement is used to execute a block of code if a specified condition evaluates to true, and another block of code if the condition is false.
+.
+It allows for branching in your code, where different actions can be taken based on the result of the condition.
+.
+You can have multiple else if conditions to handle multiple cases.
+The else block is optional and is executed when none of the conditions are met.

+## switch Statement

+.
+The switch statement is used to select one of many code blocks to be executed based on the value of an expression.
+.
+It is particularly useful when you have multiple cases to handle based on the value of a single variable or expression.
+.
+Each case block represents a possible value of the expression, and the code inside that block is executed if the value matches.
+.
+The default case is optional and is executed when none of the cases match the expression.

+Now, let's move on to loops:

+## Loops in JavaScript

+.
+Loops in JavaScript are used to execute a block of code repeatedly until a specific condition is met.
+There are several types of loops: for, while, and do-while.

+## for Loop

+.
+The for loop is used when you know the number of iterations you want to perform.
+It consists of three parts: initialization, condition, and increment/decrement.
+The loop will continue to execute as long as the condition is true.

+## while Loop

+.
+The while loop is used when you want to repeat a block of code as long as a specified condition is true.
+It checks the condition before executing the block of code, and if the condition is false initially, the block of code may never execute.

+## do-while Loop

+.
+The do-while loop is similar to the while loop but guarantees that the block of code will be executed at least once before checking the condition.
+It checks the condition after the first execution, so even if the condition is false, the code will run once.

+Now, let's discuss higher-order loops:

+## Higher-Order Loops in JavaScript

+.
+Higher-order loops are advanced looping concepts in JavaScript that allow for more complex iterations and operations.
+Here are some examples:

+## for...of Loop

+.
+The for...of loop is used for iterating over the values of iterable objects like arrays and strings.
+.
+It simplifies the iteration process by directly providing the values, rather than dealing with indices.

+## for...in Loop

+.
+The for...in loop is used for iterating over the properties (keys) of an object or the indices of an array.
+.
+It's commonly used for iterating over object properties when you need access to both keys and values.

+## forEach Method

+.
+The forEach method is available for arrays and allows you to iterate over each element in the array.
+.
+It's a convenient way to perform an operation on each element without managing loop counters.
+.
+The callback function passed to forEach receives the element, index, and the original array.

+Finally, let's cover filtering, mapping, and reducing data in JavaScript:

+## Filter, Map, and Reduce

+.
+JavaScript provides methods for working with arrays, such as filter, map, and reduce, which allow you to process and transform data efficiently.

+## filter Method

+.
+The filter method is used to create a new array with elements that meet a specified condition.
+.
+It iterates through an array, and for each element, it checks the provided condition.
+If the condition is met, the element is included in the new array.

+## map Method

+.
+The map method is used to create a new array by applying a function to each element of an existing array.
+.
+It iterates through an array, applies the provided function to each element, and stores the results in a new array.

+## reduce Method

+.
+The reduce method is used to accumulate values in an array into a single result.
+.
+It iterates through an array, applying a function to each element and accumulating the result.
+.
+The accumulator variable holds the accumulated value.
+.
+These methods are powerful tools for manipulating and transforming data in arrays, and they can simplify complex operations on data sets.